JuzerShakir/imdb_api/README.md

 1. Depending on your system specifications, this process might take lots resources or even hang if you have other heavy programs running simultaneously.
 It is recommended that all programs should be closed.

-2. The process of fetching a link, extracting the data and persisting to it to the database takes around ~5 secs.
-Calculating this time for all 500 shows would take around ~2500 secs (~42 mins).
+2. The process of fetching a link, extracting the data and persisting to it to the database takes around ~7 secs.
+Calculating this time for all 500 shows would take around ~3500 secs (~1 hour).

 3. The `seeds.rb` file doesn't execute all links one after the other.
 It has been divided into batches where each batch consists of 30 links.
 After executing each batch, the execution pauses for 30 seconds to avoid 'Are you a robot' check from the browser.
 So, the total time to execute all 500 shows will be ~50 mins.

-4. If you don't want to initialize all 250 shows from each file then I have provided a constant named `N` in `seeds.rb` file which you can change to however many shows you want to populate in your database. **By default, I have set its value to `60` which means total shows executed will be 120, 60 from each file, which would take around 10 mins to execute.**
+4. I have provided a constant named `N` in `seeds.rb` file which you can change to however many shows you want to populate in your database. **By default, I have set its value to `125` which means total shows executed will be 250, 125 from each file, which would take around ~33 mins to execute.**

 ---